Compositional equivalences based on Open pNets: Background and notations

 \item The set of variables of a pNet $P$, denoted $vars(P)$ is disjoint union the set of variables of all pLTSs that compose $P$.

-\item The set of holes $\Holes(\pNet)$ of a pNet is the indexes of the holes of the pNet itself plus the indexes of all the holes of its sub-pNets.
-It is defined inductively (we suppose those indexes disjoints):
+\item The set of holes $\Holes(\pNet)$ of a pNet is the indices of the holes of the pNet itself plus the indices of all the holes of its sub-pNets.
+It is defined inductively (we suppose those indices disjoints):

 \item The set of leaves of a pNet is the set of all pLTSs occurring in the structure, as an indexed family of the form $\Leaves(\pNet)= \mylangle \pNet_i \myrangle^{i \in L}$.

 \end{itemize}